Codeonium/StaticDynamicTesting/part_1_docs/testing_task_1.md

 class CardGame:

 # card.value currently is assigning 1 instead of equality, should be ==
-# missing comma after else statement
+# missing : after else statement
   def check_for_ace(self, card):
     if card.value = 1:
       return True